 The Hospital School Program strives to help children develop and maintain academic skills.
 Participating in the familiar and "normal" activities of school helps children cope by reducing the stress of hospitalization.
 In addition, by supporting parents in navigating the educational system and accessing appropriate services for their child, hospital teachers help to make the transition from hospital back to school as smooth as possible.

 Attending school in the hospital

-The Hospital School Program is available to children who meet the following criteria:
+The Hospital School Program may be available to children who meet the following criteria:

 - Children who are enrolled in kindergarten through 12th grade or Special Education 5-21 years

-- Children who are expected to miss three to four weeks of school and whose inpatient hospital stay is more than five days
+- Children whose inpatient hospital stay is more than 10 days

 - Children whose chronic illnesses require frequent admissions